webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/travels-through-time.md

+---
+aliases:
----,aliases:,- travels through time,tags:,- Compendium/CSRD/en/Foci,---
+- travels through time
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can see through time, try to reach through it, and eventually even travel through it.
  ### Intrusion